What Is Canada’s Immigration Policy?

 More From Our Experts

 Immigration has long played a vital role in Canada’s economy, providing a relatively young stream of workers.
-Immigrants have become increasingly important as the native-born labor force ages and the fertility rate remains low, at roughly 1.4 births per woman, far below the global average of 2.4.
-However, Canada continues to suffer a shortage of skilled workers despite attempts to attract this category of immigrants.
-Today, immigrants account for more than one-quarter of Canada’s labor force.
+Immigrants have become increasingly important as the native-born labor force ages and the fertility rate remains low, at roughly 1.3 births per woman, far below the global average of 2.4.
+However, Canada continues to suffer a significant shortage of skilled labor across all industries, though the issue had eased slightly as of mid-2023.

 How do Canadians view immigration?

-The Canadian public has held favorable views of immigration for decades.
-In a 2022 survey, less than 30 percent of Canadians [PDF] felt immigration levels were too high.
-Canadians generally view both immigrants and their country’s immigration system more positively than their counterparts in the United States.
+The Canadian public has held favorable views of immigration for decades, though they have soured somewhat in recent years as migration levels have increased, stoking affordability and housing concerns.
+In a 2023 survey [PDF] by the Toronto-based Environics Institute, 44 percent of Canadians felt there was too much immigration to Canada, up from 27 percent the previous year.
+Generally, however, Canadians continue to view both immigrants and their country’s immigration system more positively than their counterparts in the United States.
 This is due in part to the Canadian government’s efforts to promote and embrace a policy of multiculturalism and make diversity part of the national identity.
 Canada also does not have large-scale unauthorized migration, a challenge that has fueled backlash against immigrants in many other countries, including the United States.
-Still, some research suggests public support for immigration could slip easily, as it has during the COVID-19 pandemic.
+Still, some research suggests public support for immigration could slip easily, as it did during the COVID-19 pandemic.

 More on: